GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 There is a **Compare** feature that lets you view two different map configurations side-by-side.
 This allows you to compare two different datasets or the same dataset at two different times.
 Here's an example map of [DEA High Tide Imagery versus DEA Low Tide Imagery](https://maps.dea.ga.gov.au/#share=s-7YeWZKqWkF0Ctv5Av8RkHSWeNzQ).

 1. In the left sidebar, click the three vertical dots ('Show more actions') on a dataset that you have added to the map &gt; click **Compare**.
 1. A 'screen splitter' will now split the map into two halves.
-In the sidebar, the dataset's panel will be split into two copies: one labelled 'Left' and the other 'Right'.
+In the sidebar, the dataset's card will be split into two separate cards: one labelled 'Left' and the other 'Right'.
 1. You can configure each side of the map independently.
 E.g. you can change the 'Styles' value on the right side.
 1. Each dataset can be assigned to either the **Left** or **Right** side or **Both** by selecting the relevant option in the left sidebar.
 1. To compare two different datasets side-by-side: add an additional dataset to the map &gt; assign it to the right or left side &gt; remove the existing dataset that was assigned to that side.